PikaDude/Discord-Bots-FAQ/README.md

 ## I've been waiting for a while, why isn't my bot verified yet?
 It takes a while for your bot to get verified.
 From a few days to several weeks.
 Remember, you're not the only person in the world who wants to get their bot added to the list, there are hundreds of bots in the queue, and each one needs to be manually checked to see if it fits in the guidelines.
 Please be patient, asking about it or pinging Moderators or Helpers will decrease your chances of it getting verified.

-## I can't edit my bots page!
-What do I do?
-You can only edit your bots page once it is verified.
-If you've made a mistake, or you would like to get it changed, simply ask a Moderator or Helper nicely to delete your bot.
-This will allow you to re-add it and hopefully correct that mistake you made.

-## How the hell does anyone get a bot verified on this list?
-It's impossible!
-It's not impossible, over 1000 bots are on the list.
-Try reading through this entire FAQ.
-If the answer isn't here, ask in the server.

 ## How can I add my bot to the bot list?
-Go to the [homepage](https://bots.discord.pw/), press login in the top right, authorize yourself, press "Add Bot", and enter the required information.
+Go to the [homepage](https://discord.bots.gg), press login in the top right, authorize yourself, press the plus button in the top right ("Add a Bot"), and enter the required information.
 The information required that is often asked about is:
 ### What is a client ID?
 This is your bots ID.
 It is displayed on the bots application page.
 If you do not know what that is, I suggest you read `How do I make a Discord Bot?`, specifically step 3.
 ### What is a prefix?